Understanding Your Orthodontic Insurance

 “You don’t have to submit your own claims.”

-How the Initial Claim Works
+Initial Claim

-For example, if the treatment fee is $7,000, and the insurance company requests a 35% Initial Claim amount: 35% of $7,000 is $2,450, and this is the amount that will be submitted on the Initial Claim.
+For example, if the treatment fee is $7,000, and the insurance company requests a 35% Initial Claim amount: $2,450 (35% of $7,000) will be submitted on the Initial Claim.

 Does my plan pay the full Initial Claim amount to Simply Ortho?
-It all depends on your coverage!
+It all depends on your coverage.
 What we are paid depends on your plan’s maximum allowed amount and coverage percentage for orthodontics.

 Using the above example: If your plan covers 50% of orthodontic treatment, and the Initial Claim amount is $2,450, the insurance plan will pay $1,225 (50% of $2,450).

-What Monthly Claims Look Like
+Monthly Claims

 When do we submit the Monthly Claims?
 Monthly claims are submitted on the 1st of each month, starting the month after the Initial Claim is sent.
 We do not send claim forms based on your appointment dates with Simply Orthodontics.